Kodemannen/index-calculator/README.md

 ## Introduction:
+Greetings,

-Hello everyone, I'm working on an automation task for a research project at my institute.
+I am working on an automation task for a research project at my institute.
 It is a problem that regularly occurs in DNA sequence analysis.

 ## Problem statement: